-While people agreed arts and culture was important and supported by the community, some felt more could be done.
+While people agreed arts and culture were important and supported by the community, some felt more could be done.
 For example, a few residents suggested that the City should spend more money on the arts.
 Others cited the need for more spaces for art, such as more affordable space for artists and parks that were more usable for cultural events.

-Finally, there were a few comments about public art in Pasadena.
-The majority of these comments referenced specific examples of public art within Pasadena, including projects that respondents liked such as the Gold Line light rail stations and Robinson Brothers statues at city hall; those they did not like such as the Convention Center and the Trio public art; and those on which opinion was divided such as the Huntington Hospital public art.
+Finally, there were a few comments about public art in Pasadena, most of referenced specific examples.
+Projects that respondents included the Gold Line light rail stations and Robinson Brothers statues at City Hall.
+Those they did not like included the Convention Center and the Trio public art.
+Opinions were divided on the public art at Huntington Hospital.